Updated: Mar 25

 An amazing plant-based, vegan-friendly, soy-free, dairy-free, and gluten-free 3-Ingredient Chia Seed Pudding recipe that makes approximately 2 servings taking about 2 minutes to prepare, with an additional 2-24 hours for chill time.

 Pudding is a favorite for many people, but store-bought pudding is usually filled with garbage ingredients, allergens, and preservatives.
 For instance, pudding's main ingredient usually is milk.
 Approximately 30 million to 50 million Americans are lactose intolerant, including up to 75 percent of African Americans and American Indians and 90 percent of Asian Americans, myself included.
-That's not counting that traditional dairy is linked to an increased risk of broken bones, diabetes, ovarian cancer, antibiotic resistance, and is brimming with saturated fat, somatic cells (pus), and hormones.
-To learn more regarding The Truth About Cow's Milk, click here.
+That's not counting that traditional dairy is linked to an increased risk of broken bones, diabetes, ovarian cancer, and antibiotic resistance, and is brimming with saturated fat, somatic cells (pus), and hormones.
+Check out my blog, The Truth About Cow's Milk, to learn more.

 Plant-based milk is a great alternative, but it's important to understand that not all plant-based alternatives are created equally.
 For instance, although soybeans do have some health benefits, we must remember that most non-organic soy products are brimming with GMOs, causing less nutritional value and more toxic effects due to the chemicals involved in the genetic modification process.
 Soybeans contain compounds like phytate, which may interfere with the body’s ability to absorb vitamins and minerals crucial for vegan and plant-based dietary demands.
 These same anti-nutrient compounds may also cause digestive issues due to a reduction in the gut’s barrier functions resulting in inflammation that causes these digestive problems.
-To learn more regarding The Truth About Soy Products, click here.
+Check out my blog, The Truth About Soy Products, to learn more.

 Hence, I usually recommend using plant-based alternatives such as my Thick & Creamy Oat Milk.